dannyshaw/ansible-playbooks/README.rst

 =====

 A selection of roles used to create development and production servers.
-Some roles are self created while others are from Ansible Galaxy and clearly indicated as such.
-Original I started mostly with roles of my own creation, but over time have migrated to roles from Ansible Galaxy as I've discovered good ones.
+Some roles are created by myself while others are from Ansible Galaxy and clearly indicated as such.
+Originally I started mostly with roles of my own creation, but over time have migrated to roles from Ansible Galaxy as I've discovered good ones.

 email-sendgrid
   Installs exim4 and configures to route emails via SendGrid service.
 When email_redirect_address is set to a non empty string, all outgoing emails are redirected to that address.
-Useful when running local VMs
+Useful when running development VMs
   ::
     email_redirect_address: me@example.com
     email_service_user: sendgriduser